top of page

 This guide walks you through how to register for an ABN step by step, using the official Australian Government process, without paying anyone to do it for you.

 So, what is an ABN?
 The ABN is a unique 11-digit number that identifies your business or organisation to the government and community.
-It is your identifier as being an open and operating business/sole trader and is required for tax related purposes, as well as adding validity for your business operations.
+It is your identifier as an open and operating business or sole trader.
+You need it for tax-related purposes, and it adds validity to your business operations.

 Before applying, stop and confirm that you genuinely need one.